Last update: July 20th 2021

 In principle, only healthy people will be vaccinated.
 If someone is showing symptoms of COVID-19, they cannot be vaccinated.

 Children and young people under16 or 18 years of age, for whom the vaccine is not currently licensed, should not be vaccinated.
 As there is not yet sufficient evidence available, women who are pregnant or breastfeeding should currently only be vaccinated following an individual risk-benefit assessment.
 Anyone suffering from an acute illness with a fever above 38.5 °C should not be vaccinated until they have recovered.
 However, having a cold or slightly elevated temperature (below 38.5 °C) is not a reason to postpone vaccination.
 You should not be vaccinated if you are hypersensitive to any vaccine ingredient.
 Please inform the vaccinator prior to vaccination if you have any allergies.
 People who have been shown to be infected with the novel coronavirus in the past and who are clinically healthy do not need to be vaccinated initially, but there is nothing to be said against vaccination.
 Antibody tests, antigen tests or PCR tests are not required prior to vaccination.
 (Source: Austrian Ministry of Social Affairs)

 How many doses are needed for protection?

 The first conditionally approved vaccine is the one from BioNTech/Pfizer.
 Two doses of the vaccine should be administered.
-It is recommended that you receive the second vaccine in the sixth week after the first.
+It is recommended that you receive the second vaccine 28 days after the first.

 The second vaccine is the one from Moderna.
 This vaccine should also be administered in two doses.
-Again, it is recommended that you receive the second vaccine in the sixth week after the first.
+Again, it is recommended that you receive the second vaccine 28 days after the first.